10-Year Cost of Ownership: $350K Las Terrenas Condo Breakdown

 Making the Numbers Work for You

 But context matters.
-You're holding a tangible asset in a market growing at 10% annually, in a country welcoming over 11.6 million tourists per year, with rental demand that covers most of your costs.
+You're holding a tangible asset in a market growing at 10% annually, in a country welcoming over 11.6 million tourists per year, with rental demand that more than covers your carrying costs if you choose to rent.
 The math works — it just works differently than the glossy brochures suggest.

 Before committing, run your specific property through Evalua's free property analysis to see how the numbers compare to market averages.
 The best investment decisions start with honest data — not hopeful projections.